open-feature/flagd/docs/configuration/configuration.md

 flagd start --uri core.openfeature.dev/default/my_example
 ```

-### Sync Provider Configuration
+### Source Configuration

 While a URI may be passed to flagd via the `--uri` flag, some implementations may require further configurations.
-In these cases the `--sync-providers` flag should be used.
+In these cases the `--sources` flag should be used.
 The flag takes a string argument, which should be a JSON representation of an array of `ProviderConfig` objects.
 Alternatively, these configurations should be passed to
 flagd via config file, specified using the `--config` flag.